reznakt/devcontainer-octave/README.md

-# devcontainer-metatemplate
+# devcontainer-octave

-This repository provides a (meta)template for creating templates for setting up development environments using devcontainers.
+This repository provides a template for setting up a GNU Octave development environment using devcontainers.